 1. Light Stand

 The light holder serves to hold the light source of your choice.
-When choosing a light stand, make sure that the stand of your choice can withstand a heavy load.
+When choosing a light stand, ensure that the stand you select can withstand a heavy load.

 This is very important if you want to use a strobe.
 Strobes that require a lot of energy are generally large and very heavy.